 All upcoming and previous meetings held in public can be found here.

-The South Yorkshire Integrated Care Partnership (ICP) will hold its next meeting in public on Wednesday 29 May 2024 at 9:30am.
-The meeting will take place at the South Yorkshire Mayoral Combined Authority Office, 11 Broad Street West, Sheffield, S1 2BQ.
+The South Yorkshire Integrated Care Partnership (ICP) will hold its next meeting in public on Tuesday 15 October 2024 at 1:00pm.
+The meeting will be held at SYMCA, 11 Broad Street West, Sheffield, S1 2BQ.

 Members of the public are invited to attend both virtually and in person.